Flu

 Flu vaccine

-The flu shot is the best way to reduce your risk of getting sick with influenza and spreading it to others.
+The flu vaccine is the best way to reduce your risk of getting sick with influenza and spreading it to others.
 In elderly people, the vaccine can prevent pneumonia, hospitalization and death.
-It is especially important to get your flu shot this season due to the ongoing COVID-19 pandemic.
-Protection against influenza will prevent additional burden on our health care system, protect us and those most vulnerable in our families and community.
+Protection against the flu protects us and those most vulnerable in our families and community.

 The vaccine is free and available to anyone six months of age and older in Ontario.